GavinNyamboga/shopper/README.md

 # Shopper Android App
 This is a project on **Android using Firebase**
-The App is an online shopping system; a user can order products online and pay using online payment systems such as Mpesa, A user can scan Qr codes on goods at select stores and pay for them or even scan the codes to recycle plastic and glass to get reedemable points
+The App is an online shopping system; a user can order products online and pay using online payment systems such as Mpesa, A user can scan Qr codes on goods at select stores and pay for them or even scan the codes to recycle plastic and glass to get reedemable points.
+This App is built on Java

 ### Requirements
 * Android Studio